Frequently Asked Questions

 Q. Can I visit the Student Halls of Residences for a tour?

 Yes.
 Accommodation tours are available and transport is provided to and from the halls.
-Tours depart regularly throughout the day to Queen Margaret Residences and Murano Street Residences and at set times of the day for the Wolfson Hall Residences.
-Please see the Open Day brochure for details on timings and departure points.
-It will be available to download closer to the date of the event or a hardcopy can be picked up on the day of each event.
+Tours depart regularly throughout the day to Queen Margaret Residences and Murano Street Residences.
+The Open Day brochure will include details on timings and departure points.
+The brochure will be available to download closer to the date of the event or you can pick up a paper copy on the day of each event.

 To find out more about the University Accommodation please visit Accommodation Services.